EGI-Federation/documentation/content/en/users/check-in/vos/perun/_index.md

 section in the GUI.

 There is just one big difference regarding registration workflow for the groups.
-Users must become VO members before the group registration can be accepted by group manager (or automatically).
+User must become member of VO before the group registration can be accepted by the group manager (even automatically).
-In case user is not a member of VO, registration application offers VO registration first and once submitted user can register for the group.
-VO registration must be then approved first.
+User is able to submit VO and group registration at once using a two steps form, but VO registration must be approved first.

 ##### HOW-TO